katiesaund/academic_website/content/post/r_package_development/index.md

 ---
-title: "Solving Issues to Sumbit Your R Package to CRAN"
+title: "Solving Issues to Submit Your R Package to CRAN"
 subtitle: []
 authors: ["Katie Saund"]
 tags: []